masc-ucsc/docs/docs/pyrope/06-functions.md

 exception is a variable with a getter method — reading the variable (without parens) implicitly invokes the getter.

+Getter and setter methods are implicit read/write hooks, so they must be `comb`.
+If an operation needs registers, pipeline latency, or cycle-level side effects, use an explicit `mod` or `pipe` method call instead of a getter/setter.

 ```
 no_arg_fun()     // parentheses always required
 arg_fun(1, 2)    // parenthesis required